When to plant Beets in Brevard County, FL

 Brevard County, Florida is in USDA Hardiness Zone 10a.
 The average last spring frost is January 19 and first fall frost is December 20.

-Brevard County County sits in USDA Zone 10a.
+Brevard County sits in USDA Zone 10a.
 Beets grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Beets grow in Brevard County County's climate?
+Can Beets grow in Brevard County's climate?

 Your Brevard County Garden Planner — Free